jonade/DefenderEval/README.md

 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

-After installation of the module, run the following as an Administrator to generate the report:
+After installation of the module, run the following from an elevated (as Administrator) PowerShell window to generate the report:

 `Get-DefenderEvaluationReport`